 Transferring a credit card balance used to be so easy and painless that some consumers referred to it as a game: Sort through a stack of offers, find the best deal and you win.
 Now, fewer offers, shorter introductory periods and higher fees make finding a good balance transfer deal a much more challenging job.

 “Balance transfers are harder and more expensive than ever,” says Jim Randel, author of “The Skinny on Credit Cards.”
 “This is all part of the pullback in the credit card industry.”

-The availability and attractiveness of the terms of balance transfer offers has taken a downturn right along with the economy -- but card issuers also point to new federal credit card legislation, passed in May and slated to take effect next year, as the reason for even more changes.
+The availability and attractiveness of the terms of the best balance transfer offers has taken a downturn right along with the economy — but card issuers also point to new federal credit card legislation, passed in May and slated to take effect next year, as the reason for even more changes.

 The fee increases and lack of caps can hit consumers’ wallets hard.
 For example, a 5 percent fee on a $10,000 balance transfer would be $500.
 It is possible to find better deals, but it takes work.

 |Credit card balance transfers|

 Small business owner Ken Kilpatrick, who lives near Philadelphia, made many phone calls last month to find a transfer deal for his $10,000 balance.
 He finally opened a Discover card at 0 percent interest for a year, with a fee capped at $99.
 "There are still deals, but you've really got to look for them," Kilpatrick says.
 "First, the customer service reps will tell you about what deals they're promoting right now, but if it's not what you want, you just have to keep asking questions."